 Whether the report of his death was a mistake or a malicious prank is not known.
 But it continues to confuse researchers and writers even today.
 One thing is for certain.
 Having retired from the force only two years earlier, and been an officer in the Metropolitan Police for all but two years between 1867 and 1897, he could not possibly have worked as a private detective for A.T.
 Stewart for seven years, as the New York Times report claimed.

 Fred really did die, less than nine years later, on 14 May 1908 at 126 Western Road, Brighton, aged 58, of mitral valvular disease of the heart and anasarca (a swelling of the skin probably due to liver failure), according to his death certificate.
 His companion, Catherine Arthur, was present at his death.

-Shortly after completing my Suckered! trilogy I came across a curious document in a file of secret service papers from the Irish Office, in the custody of Arthur Balfour, reference PRO 30/60/13/1, in the National Archives.
+Shortly after completing my Suckered! trilogy I came across a curious document in a file of secret service papers from the Irish Office, recorded to have been in the custody of Arthur Balfour, reference PRO 30/60/13/1, in the National Archives.
 The document is facsimile of a two page handwritten document as below:

 On the left hand page, in two columns, is a list of 50 code names and, beside them, the names of the 50 individuals to whom each codename relates, beneath which is a list of countries and cities, each with an assigned letter of the alphabet, while on the right hand page is a list of phrases represented by code words, together with their meanings.